Montessori Elementary Coach

 - Other duties as assigned by the Head of School

 It is the policy of The Montessori School of Raleigh to make employment decisions on the basis of qualifications for a specific job without regard to race, color, religion, sex, sexual orientation, marital status, national or ethnic origin, age, veteran status, or the presence of a disability, except where such is a bona fide occupational qualification.
 Applicants are encouraged to confidentially self-identify when applying.
-Employment is contingent upon successful completion of a reference and background investigation.
+Employment is contingent upon successful completion of a reference check from current employer (or most recent employer if not currently employed) and background investigation.
 All MSR personnel must be vaccinated against COVID-19.

 About the Montessori School of Raleigh